 There were few villages in the Dzongu valley.
 I had no idea which village was suitable for stay.
 The driver arranged a home stay at Passindang village for me.
 At night I had a nice authentic Lapcha dinner with 2 types of ferns cooked in two different methods, daal, and fried beef with 2 rotis.
 They were very tasty, I was hungry too, I enjoyed the meal very much.
 I slept quickly as soon as I went to bed with the symphony of cricket and the sound of the stream that flowed nearby.
 In the mid night when I woke up I heard that the chirping of cricket had stopped, instead there was sound of rain drops.

 N.B.
 I stayed in Pasingdang village where there was only one home stay at that time.
 The village is good but the village Lingthem is in a more strategic position from where the Kanchenjunga view point is very near.
 Normally tourists stay there.
 It is almost at the center of the Valley.
-It is situated between Tholung Monastery and Pasingdang village.
-There are three/four home stays in the Village Lingthem.
+It is situated between Lingthem Monastery and Pasingdang village.
+There are three/four home stays in the Village Lingthem and Tingvong.
 If someone books accommodation, they take required documents and make permit as well as pick up from Mangan and again drop to Mangan.